-On September 10, 2021, the Board of Directors authorized a stock split and the Company filed an amendment to its certificate of incorporation to effectuate a 1,198-for-1 split of its outstanding common stock.
-The stock split was effectuated such that (i) each then outstanding share of common stock was increased to 1,198 shares; (ii) the number of shares of common stock into which then-outstanding options to purchase common stock is exercisable was proportionately increased; and (iii) the exercise price of each then-outstanding option to purchase common stock was proportionately reduced.
+On September 10, 2021, the board of directors authorized a stock split and the Company filed an amendment to its certificate of incorporation to effectuate a 1,198-for-1 split of its outstanding common stock.
+The stock split was effectuated such that (i) each then outstanding share of common stock was increased to 1,198 shares; (ii) the number of shares of common stock into which thenoutstanding options to purchase common stock is exercisable was proportionately increased; and (iii) the exercise price of each then-outstanding option to purchase common stock was proportionately reduced.
 The accompanying consolidated financial statements give retroactive effect as though the 1,198-for-1 stock split of the Company's common stock occurred for all periods presented.

-The Company's final prospectus related to the initial public offering ("IPO") of its common stock, \$0.01 par value per share ("common stock") was filed with the Securities and Exchange Commission ("SEC") on September 24, 2021 pursuant to Rule 424(b) under the Securities Act (our "IPO Prospectus") and the common stock began trading on the Nasdaq Global Select Market on September 23, 2021.
+The Company's final prospectus related to the initial public offering ("IPO") of its common stock, \$0.01 par value per share ("common stock") was filed with the Securities and Exchange Commission ("SEC") on September 24, 2021 pursuant to Rule 424(b) under the Securities Act (the "IPO Prospectus") and the common stock began trading on the Nasdaq Global Select Market on September 23, 2021.
 On September 27, 2021, the Company completed its IPO of an aggregate of 16,427,750 shares of common stock at a public offering price of \$23.00 per share, pursuant to the IPO Prospectus.
 The Company sold 4,760,000 shares and certain existing stockholders sold an aggregate of 11,667,750 shares, including 2,142,750 shares that were sold pursuant to the full exercise of the underwriters' option to purchase additional shares.
-The Company received aggregate net proceeds of \$94.5 million after deducting underwriting discounts and commissions of \$6.8 million and other offering expenses of \$8.1 million, of which \$0.2 million was unpaid as of December 31, 2021.
+The Company received aggregate net proceeds of \$94.5 million after deducting underwriting discounts and commissions of \$6.8 million and other offering expenses of \$8.1 million.

-As of December 31, 2021, the Company is 62.6% owned by an investment group consisting of entities advised by or affiliated with The Goldman Sachs Group, Inc. ("Goldman Sachs") and Caisse de dépôt et placement du Québec ("CDPQ").
+As of December 31, 2022, the Company is 62.0% owned by an investment group consisting of entities advised by or affiliated with The Goldman Sachs Group, Inc. ("Goldman Sachs") and Caisse de dépôt et placement du Québec ("CDPQ").
 CDPQ owns its equity interest in the Company indirectly through a limited partnership controlled by Goldman Sachs.